Classification of crescent configurations

 \section{Abstract}

-Let $n$ points be in crescent configurations in $\mathbb{R}^d$ if they lie in general position in $\mathbb{R}^d$ and determine $n-1$ distinct distances, such that for every $1 \leq i \leq n-1$ there is a distance that occurs exactly $i$ times.
-Since Erd\H{o}s' conjecture in 1989 on the existence of $N$ sufficiently large such that no crescent configurations exist on $N$ or more points, he, Pomerance, and Pal\'asti have given constructions for $n$ up to $8$ but nothing is yet known for $n \geq 9$.
+Let $n$ points be in crescent configuration in $\mathbb{R}^d$ if they lie in general position in $\mathbb{R}^d$ and determine $n-1$ distinct distances, such that for every $1 \leq i \leq n-1$ there is a distance that occurs exactly $i$ times.
+Since Erd\H{o}s' conjecture in 1989 on the existence of $N$ sufficiently large such that no crescent configurations exist on $N$ or more points, he, Pomerance, and Pal\'asti have given constructions for $n$ up to $8$, but nothing is yet known for $n \geq 9$.
 Most recently, Burt et. al. \cite{SM15} had proven that a crescent configuration on $n$ points exists in $\mathbb{R}^{n-2}$ for $n \geq 3$.
-In this paper, we study the classification of these configurations on $4$ and $5$ points through graph isomorphism and rigidity.
-Our techniques, which can be generalized to higher dimensions, offer a new viewpoint on the problem through the lens of distance geometry and provide a systematic way to construct crescent configurations.
+In this paper, we study the classification of configurations on $4$ and $5$ points using distance classes.
+Our techniques, together with A. Liu's 1986 result \cite{Liu}, give all distance classes with realizable configurations on $4$ points, and a lower bound on the number of configurations on $5$ points.
+Furthermore, since they can be generalized to higher dimensions, our techniques offer a new viewpoint on the problem through the lens of distance geometry, and provide a systematic way to construct crescent configurations.\\